Google AdWords Budget for Small Businesses | Digital Position™

 • The business makes $100 profit on that customer (before marketing spend)

-This means that we would need to return a 4:1 ROAS (4 dollars of revenue for every 1 dollar spent) in order for you to break even on your marketing spend.
-To put another way, you’re able to spend up to $100 acquiring a customer (cost per acquisition, or CPA).
+• This means that we would need to return a 4:1 ROAS (4 dollars of revenue for every 1 dollar spent) for you to break even on your marketing spend.
+To put it another way, you can spend up to $100 acquiring a customer (cost per acquisition, or CPA).

-For example, if you have 10 keywords you’re going to focus efforts on, you would need a $2,000 budget to determine success or fail on those keywords.
+For example, if you have 10 keywords you will focus efforts on, you would need a $2,000 budget to determine success or failure on those keywords.

-A typical small local business budget is typically somewhere in the $2,500 – $7,500 per month range.
+A typical small local business budget is typically $2,500 – $7,500 per month.
 Once we’ve proven the concept, we look to aggressively scale your business so long as you can keep up with the demand.

-If you’re looking for the experts, we won’t let you down.
-Go ahead and shoot us a proposal request and we’ll get in touch with you immediately.
+If you’re looking for experts, we can help you do this math and determine if PPC is the right strategy for you (if it’s not, we’ll tell you).
+Go ahead and shoot us a proposal request and we’ll contact you immediately.
 Even if you’re unsure about hiring an agency, we can do an audit and provide some tips free of charge!

 Danger: Don’t Spend if it’s a Last Ditch Effort

-Good businesses do better on AdWords.
+Good businesses do better on Google Ads.
 Bad businesses don’t.
-If your small business is turning to Google Ads as a means to get itself back in the upswing of things, it might not the best move.
-Your competition will outbid you, you’ll waste what money you have left to invest, and you’ll probably blame Google Ads for being a hack.
-The time to spend in Google Ads advertising is when your business is in good standing all around.
-You aren’t struggling to make ends meet, you have strong support from customers, etc.
+If your small business is turning to Google Ads to get itself back on the upswing of things, it might not be the best move.
+In that instance, hiring a Fractional CMO might be the more competent play to analyze your business on a more fundamental level and tell you what you need to do to prepare for a PPC initiative.
+The time to spend in Google Ads advertising is when your business is in good standing.
+You can make ends meet, your website is solid, you have strong support from customers, etc.

 Overall, you’re in control of your budget.
 If you want to spend $5 a day instead of $1,000 a month, that’s your call.
-But keep in mind the benefits of spending more up front in order to get more in return.
-You’re not spending money just to spend it, you’re spending it to create growth.
+But keep in mind the benefits of spending more upfront to get more in return.
+You’re not spending money to spend it.
+You’re spending it to create growth.

-If you’re unsure what you should spend on Google Ads, let us give you a quick evaluation and some small business marketing advice.
+If you need help deciding what you should spend on Google Ads, let us give you a quick evaluation and some small business marketing advice.

 Need help with your own PPC campaigns?
 Get us involved!